ProtoconNet/mitum-py-util/README.md

 ## Generate New Seal

-Supports you to generate a seal json file such that the seal is able to consist of several operations.
-Those operations can be any type 'mitum-py-util' provides.
+You can create a json file for a `seal` that consists of multiple operations.
+Any type of operation provided by __mitum-py-util__ is available.

 ### Prerequisite

-To generate a seal, 'mitum-py-util' requires,
+To create a `seal`, __mitum-py-util__ requires the following:

 * `signing key`
 * `a list of pre-constructed operations` which is not empty

-Registration of `signing key` is not necessary.
+The signature key(private key generated by mitum) does not need to be registered.

 ### JSONParser

-You can create a json file from generated seal object without `JSONParser` class provided by `mitumc`.
-However, I recommend to use `JSONParser` just for convenience.
+Even without the `JSONParser` class provided by `mitumc`, you can create a json file of `seal` objects created through a package embedded in javascript.
+However, for convenience, I recommend using `JSONParser`.

-Modules that `JSONParser` supports are,
+The modules supported by `JSONParser` are as follows:

 ```python
 JSONParser.toString(seal)
 JSONParser.toFile(seal, fName)
 ```

-A use-case of `JSONParser` will be introduced in the next part.
+The next part introduces the use cases of `JSONParser`.

 ### Usage

-First of all, suppose that every operation is that generated by `Generator`.
+Let's first assume that all operations are jobs created by the `Generator`.

 ```python
 from mitumc import Generator, JSONParser